Why is kindness important?

-Kindness is contagious.
 When we feel good and receive kindness, we are more inclined to include others in our happiness.
-One generous and considerate act can set off a chain reaction that has the potential to spread infinitely.
+Even the smallest act of kindness can set off a chain reaction of positive energy that has the potential to spread infinitely.

 We tell our children that if they want to make friends, they need to be nice.
 They need to be kind.
 Children are expected to share their toys and to include everyone in their games.

-While we can’t all be the popular kid or the smartest kid, we can always be the nice kid, and the benefits of being a kind child are endless and continue to benefit us in adulthood.
+While we can’t all be the popular kid or the smartest kid, we can always be the kind kid, and the benefits of being a kind child are endless and continue to benefit us in adulthood.

 How Can We Show Kindness?

 When others are kind to us, whether through acts of support or encouraging words, we feel empowered to continue despite our struggles; we can achieve more when we feel better about ourselves.

 Often, we tell ourselves that it is too difficult to be kind or that it will go unnoticed.
 When we do this, we fail to imagine how our words and actions tend to affect others.
 We don’t give ourselves the credit we deserve for the influence we have on those closest to us.